ubc-library-rc/intro-mapbox/content/map-boilerplate.md

 ## Basemap
 explain 'basemap.' explain boilerplate code concept.

-To Do
-{: .label .label-green }
 Navigate into your "intro-mapbox" folder and locate the file ```boilerplate.html```.
 Replace ```PASTE_YOUR_ACCESS_TOKEN_HERE``` with your Mapbox Access Token generated earlier in this workshop.
 Then, save your HTML file and open it in your web browser.
 You may need to "right-click" and "open with" your browser of choice.
 You should see an interactive basemap centered on Vancouver, Canada.
-Use the controls to zoom in and out and pan around your web map.
+Use the controls to zoom in and out and pan around your web map. (add controls)

 ## Basemap Code